free-ghz/dreamwiki/readme.md

 - password protect the "transpiler" or something
 - not sure if pages are made not to link to themselves (i think no?)
 - not comfortable having my domain in the og tags. maybe there should be a config file or something,
+- refactor page generation, because it's what i deserve
+- todo tags and a !todos page which lists em

 # bugs
 - sometimes